y114git/G3M/README.md

 ### Creation & Customization

 - **Localization:** DH supports any language!
-Currently, only two are available.
-If you want to translate DH into your language, all the necessary files and instructions are on src/localization and Wiki.
+If you want to translate DH into your language (or just edit langs for fun), all the necessary files and instructions are in `src/localization` and the [project Wiki](https://github.com/y114git/DELTAHUB/wiki/Localization-and-Lang-system-Guide).

 - **Create Mods:** You can create and modify your own mods.
 DH has its own very simple structure for mods.
   - **Public Mods:** After verification, a public mod will appear on the mods page for anyone to download.